I've been using ThaiPod101 for over a decade now. I started just a couple of years after moving to Thailand.

 Thaipod101 Membership Levels

-For the first year I had Premium+ membership, which costs $23 a month.
-In pounds this works out at like 15 quid a month, which gave me the personalised curriculum, 1-0n-1 instruction when I want it and professional assessment.
+For the first year I had a Premium+ membership, which costs $47 a month.
+In GBP this works out at like £36 quid a month at the current exchange rate.

-I've since downgraded to Premium for $10 a month, purely because my Thai is getting pretty good and I'm at a stage where I learn mostly through daily conversation with my wife and friends.
-However, I am loving the new Thaipod app and still use a lot the tools for refresher study.
+I've since downgraded to a Premium 2-year subscription, purely because my Thai is getting pretty good and I'm at a stage where I learn mostly through daily conversation with my wife and friends.

 Whatever plan you choose, consider this: I was paying around $1,200 per year for my Thai school lessons.
 My Thaipod membership is less than a quarter of that!

-Learn on the go and get out into the real world to speak with locals.
+My advice is learn on the go, and get out into the real world to speak with locals and learn from friends.